Edmonton is reimagining how we grow — balancing growth between developing new neighbourhoods and increasing density in existing ones.

 Redevelopment Process Info Graphic

-• The City issues Development Permits, documents which confirm that developments comply with the Zoning Bylaw.
-There may be other requirements, like restrictive covenants or caveats on title or property, that the applicant must consider when developing their land, but these do not inform Development Permit decisions.
+When a development fully aligns with the regulations, it is considered a permitted development and legally must be approved.
+There may be other requirements, like restrictive covenants or caveats on title that the applicant must consider when developing their land, but these do not inform development permit decisions.

 Building and Trades Permits

-• The City issues Building and trades permits documents after processing an application.
+The City issues building and trades permits after processing an application.
+Some developments have trade permits included in the Building Permit.
 During the permit application process, the City audits the design of a project.
 It confirms that the construction intentions comply with minimum safety standards enacted under the Alberta Safety Codes Act.

 Tree Protection